 In October 2020, we entered into the Midcap Trust Term Loan for a \$37.5 million credit facility, consisting of a senior, secured term loan.
 We received \$32.5 million in aggregate proceeds as a result of the debt financing.
-On June 1, 2022, we entered into Amendment No. 2, which permitted the draw of a second tranche of \$10.0 million, which was drawn on June 1, 2022.
-Additionally, Amendment No. 2 provides us with a new third tranche pursuant to which we may draw \$10.0 million any time after September 30, 2022 until September 30, 2023.
+On June 1, 2022, we entered into Amendment No. 2, which permitted the draw of a second tranche of \$10.0 million, and a third tranche of \$10.0 million, which were drawn on June 1, 2022, and September 30, 2022, respectively.
 Amendment No. 2 also delayed the amortization start dates for the outstanding loan amounts from November 1, 2023 until April 1, 2025, at which point we would be required to repay the principal amounts in seven equal monthly installments until the maturity date.
 Finally, Amendment No. 2 amended the interest rate payable on the term loan to apply an interest rate equal to the SOFR rate (with a floor of 1.61448%) plus 6.35%.
-On September 30, 2022, we drew the third tranche of \$10,000 related to Amendment No. 2.
 On November 7, 2022, we entered into Amendment No. 3 to the Midcap Trust Term Loan, which permitted the draw of two additional tranches, each totaling \$11,250, the first of which was drawn on November 7, 2022.
-The remaining tranche will become available for draw after June 30, 2023 but before December 31, 2023, and is subject to us achieving certain trailing twelve month revenue targets.
+The remaining tranche is available for draw before December 31, 2023, and is subject to certain trailing twelve month revenue targets which were achieved as of September 30, 2023.
+As of September 30, 2023, we have not drawn the remaining tranche.
 Amendment No. 3 also delayed the amortization start dates for the outstanding loan amounts from April 1, 2025 until December 1, 2025 (subject to further extension upon certain conditions), at which point we will repay the principal amounts in equal monthly installments until the new maturity date of November 1, 2027.
 In addition, Amendment No. 3 amended the interest rate payable on the term loan to apply an interest rate equal to the SOFR rate (with a floor of 2.50%) plus 6.80%, and reset the call protection to begin as of November 7, 2025.
 Finally, Amendment No. 3 provides for a commitment fee of \$74 payable on November 7, 2022 on the new tranche amounts and an exit fee of 4.75%.
 Substantially all other terms and conditions, and covenants of the credit agreement remain unchanged.